ptocca/libsvm/README.md

-# Arbitrary kernel in LIBSVM
+# Multi-core support and Arbitrary kernel in LIBSVM
 This is a fork of LIBSVM which adds support for arbitrary kernels, implemented as an external dynamically loaded library.
-(It also incorporates the patch that enables OpenMP multi-core support).
+It also incorporates the patch that enables OpenMP multi-core support and extend the support to other portions of the code.
 This fork was tested only on OpenSUSE and CentOS.

 ## New options